- Explain how the four moves are used to evaluate information

 The Four Moves

-When you read something online and you aren’t sure whether or not it’s true, then you can employ the four moves to help you uncover the truth of a claim.
-Here are the moves:
+When you read something online and you are not sure whether or not it is true, you can employ the four moves to help you uncover the truth of a claim.
+Here are the moves, which are four steps broken down.
+As you read and research, you will want to stop, investigate the source, find better coverage, and trace back to the original context.

 - STOP.
 Think critically.
 Avoid being too emotionally charged or looking for information that confirms your own biases.
 Have an open mind to consider new or controversial topics, and seek to understand.